srobo/srcomp-mixtape/README.rst

 The configuration for a track is a list of triggers, each of which is a dictionary containing the following keys:

 - ``start`` is the time of the trigger, in seconds, relative to the game start time.

-Note: This value can be negative to represent actions up to 30 seconds before the start of the match
+Note: This value can be negative to represent actions before the start of the match.
+The limit is the pre-match time defined in the compstate schedule.

 And either: